Nutritional advice for dogs: Optimal dog feeding for a healthy dog life

 3. Bosch, Guido / Hagen-Plantinga, Esther A. / Hendriks, Wouter H.: „Dietary Nutrient Profiles of Wild Wolves: Insights for Optimal Dog Nutrition?“, British Journal of Nutrition, 2015.

-Additionally, there are various online resources and blogs from veterinarians, nutritionists, and experts dedicated to dog nutrition.
+In addition, there are various online resources and blogs by veterinarians, nutritionists, and experts who deal with canine nutrition.
 Be sure to choose reputable sources and, if in doubt, always consult your veterinarian or a canine nutritionist.